NOAA logo

 https://www.nco.ncep.noaa.gov/pmb/codes/GRIB2/

 These files are available both as a full global dataset and in regional subsets or tiles of data.
-The tiles are so that the users do not have to download the entire global dataset if they do not need it, which saves bandwidth.
+Users are encouraged to think carefully about whether a regional tile (or two) meets their operational requirement, and to download those instead of the global grids to help reduce the overall volume of data.
 The figure below shows the areas covered by each regional tile.

 Map depicting pre-defined hazard areas